Sasha Engelmann assembles a prototype Automatic Ground Station

 We developed the AGS because manual satellite image capture can be time intensive and so, while still foundational to open-weather, is not always practical or possible.
 Its design and build adds open source hardware to our public resources for DIY satellite reception and decoding.

-The AGS project is a collaboration with artist and activist Grayson Earle.
+The project is a collaboration with artist Grayson Earle.
 Its API was developed by Rectangle.

 Open-weather’s AGS builds on existing open and closed source hardware and software for automating the reception of satellite imagery to create an easy to assemble and intuitive to operate ground station.

-These values are hardcoded into the project through decisions, such as to calculate the satellite orbits on the device rather than use third party software, the use of a simple config file for variables, and the option to 3D print casing.
-Combined with a ‘more is less’ approach, these design decisions mean that open-weather’s AGS can be an entry point into learning about radio and satellites, weather and climate, hardware and code.
+These values are hardcoded into the project through decisions, such as to calculate the satellite orbits on the device rather than use third party software, the use of a simple config file to edit variables, and the option to 3D print casing.
+Combined with a ‘more is less’ approach, these design decisions mean that open-weather’s AGS can be an entry point into learning about radio and satellites, weather and climate, microcontrollers and code.

 What can an open-weather AGS do?